barumau/pandunia/suomi/pandunia-suomi.md

 an deu sim ja - ateisti (jumalankieltäjä)
 an din ja - uskonnoton
 an dosti - vihollinen
-an eskala - laskeutua
+an eskale - laskeutua
 an icha ja - vastahakoinen (haluton)
-an jami - hajauttaa
+an jama - hajauttaa
-an jami di - hajanainen
+an jama di - hajanainen
 an karma ja - epäaktiivinen (pois toiminnasta)
 an kode - purkaa koodi (dekoodata)
 an limite - äärettömyys (rajattomuus)